Scripts

 new line"

-x all expect a number as argument, whereas q and s expect a
+all expect a number as argument, whereas q

 string.